Josh-McFarlin/remix-image/packages/remix-image-wasm/README.md

 ### Install

-To install this library, use on of the following commands:
+To install this library, use one of the following commands:
 ```bash
 npm install -S remix-image-wasm
 yarn add remix-image-wasm